 As a marketer, you are undoubtedly confident in producing engaging, informative, and valuable collateral to attract new leads and delight your loyal customers.
 But when it comes to writing reports for your colleagues, management team, clients, or customers, even experienced marketers struggle.

-Marketing reports can be complex beasts involving data from various channels, contributions from several budget sources, and activities involving multiple departments.
+Marketing research reports can be complex beasts involving data from various channels, contributions from several budget sources, and activities involving multiple departments.
 Furthermore, our activities and strategies aren’t always easy to understand for non-marketers.
 Just as we are likely baffled by our Finance colleague’s talk of enterprise value, your teammates will probably draw a blank at how recent SEO improvements positively impacted your CRO.

-With this in mind, we have produced a handy guide to help you and your team create and format your reports for maximum impact.
+With this in mind, we have produced a handy guide to help you and your team create and format your research reports for maximum impact.
 We’ll give you the lowdown on best practices when writing a report and some great ideas to help you plan, produce and distribute reports that deliver a memorable content experience.
 We’ve included links to valuable resources along the way, plus a best practice checklist to ensure you get it right every time.

 We hope this page will act as an information and guidance hub for you and your team, helping you to demonstrate the marketing value and great results you have worked so hard to achieve.

-1. Best practices for writing a guide
+1. Best practices for writing a report

-Whether you are new to report writing or want to improve your current output, it’s always a good idea to ensure you work to best practices.
+Whether you are new to research report writing or want to improve your current output, it’s always a good idea to ensure you work to best practices.
 We’ve included a handy checklist at the end to make sure you don’t miss a trick.

 Define the purpose of your report

-This is the crux of your report and will inform how the document is composed, which information is included and prioritized, the extent you deep-dive into the data and what high-level information you incorporate, which interactive elements should be included, and so forth.
+This is the crux of your research report and will inform how the document is composed, which information is included and prioritized, the extent you deep-dive into the data and what high-level information you incorporate, which interactive elements should be included, and so forth.

 Think about what you are trying to achieve with your report, who it will matter to, and why (more on identifying your audience in a moment).
 Will the information be used in a standalone context, or will it be collated with other documents to form a larger report?
 If so, it might be worth conferring with the owner of the end report to find out what format and design would be most useful for them.